dzl-dm/i2b2-upload-client/README.md

 This option has been tested with a linux-like system within windows for the processing.
 You will need the following installed on your windows system before getting started with the client:
 * java 11 - Higher versions won't work as a feature we use was removed.
 Some older version will work
 * python 3.6+ - Tested with python 3.11
-* [git for windows](https://git-scm.com/download/win) (gitbash) - There are some options at install time, so behaviour may differe slightly
+* [git for windows](https://git-scm.com/download/win) (gitbash) - There are some options at install time, so behaviour may differ slightly

 #### Installation
 Download the zip archive and unzip it where you'd like it to reside.